 Scores for Step 1 are released each Wednesday.
-It usually takes three to four weeks for scores to be released.
-You will receive an email from the entity you registered with (NBME or ECFMG) when your score is available.
-It will also be posted to that entity’s website.
+It usually takes three to four weeks for results to be released.
+You will receive an email from the entity you registered with (NBME or ECFMG) when your results are available.
+Results will also be posted to that entity’s website.
 If you don’t receive an email within two months, it’s recommended that you contact the registration entity directly.

 9. I didn’t pass the first time.
 Can I retake the exam?